 Educated in Canada - Non-Accredited Programs

-This information is intended for individuals who have completed dietetics education and who completed either a degree or an internship/practicum which was not accredited by the Partnership for Dietetics Education and Practice (PDEP).
+This information is intended for individuals who have completed dietetics education and who completed either a degree or an internship/practicum which was not accredited.
 If you have completed a degree other than nutrition and dietetics, click here for information on how to become a dietitian.

 Getting Started

-2. Review the information on this page about the registration requirements and required documents to ensure that your application is complete and you have arranged for all documents to be sent to the College.
+Review the information below about the registration requirements and required documents to ensure that your application is complete and you have arranged for all documents to be sent to the College.

 For any questions, please email registration@collegeofdietitians.org

-Response Timelines: The registration team will respond to your inquiry (received by email or phone) within 5 business days.
-We appreciate your patience until we respond to your inquiry.
+Response Timelines: Registration staff will respond to your inquiry (received by email or phone) within five (5) business days.
+We appreciate your patience.

 Registration Program staff are available to answer questions about the application process and required documents, however registration decisions are made by the Registrar and/or the Registration Committee.
 Registration Program staff cannot tell you whether or not you meet the requirements or predict whether you will be eligible for registration with the College.